guildantix/eq-nag/guides/advanced-triggers.md

 If the player begins casting Boil Blood, then the value "Boil Blood" will be saved to the SpellBeingCast variable.

-In the trigger, there is another Capture Phrase with the regular expression
+In the trigger's Capture Phrases, there is another phrase with the definition:

 ```
-^Your ${SpellBeingCast} spell is interrupted.
+^Your ${SpellBeingCast} spell is interrupted\.$
 ```

-Nag will render this to the following regular expression.
+Nag will render this as the following regular expression:

 ```
-^Your (?<SpellBeingCast>Boil Blood) spell is interrupted.
+^Your (?<SpellBeingCast>Boil Blood) spell is interrupted\.$
 ```

 If the player's spell is interrupted, the first rule is met and the value "Boil Blood" is removed from the SpellBeingCast array.

 ###### Clear Variable Examples: Spell Succeeded

-In the DoT timer trigger for Boil Blood, the first condition is that the array SpellBeingCast contains the value "Boil Blood".
-The second action in this Boil Blood trigger is to clear the SpellBeingCast variable after the first tick of damage is received.
-Because the capture phrase does not include a capture group named SpellBeingCast, rule 2 is used and Boil Blood is removed from the SpellBeingCast array.
+In the DoT timer trigger named Boil Blood, the first condition is that the variable **SpellBeingCast** contains the value "Boil Blood".
+In that trigger's Actions tab, the second action is to clear the SpellBeingCast variable.
+This action is triggered after the target has taken their first tick of damage from Boil Blood.
+Because the capture phrase does not include a capture group named SpellBeingCast, rule 2 is used and the value "Boil Blood" is removed from the SpellBeingCast variable.

 #### Counter Action